vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Time of check to time of use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Unix, if a binary program such as below following C code (uses access to check the access of the specific file and open to open a specific file), when used in a setuid program, has a TOCTTOU bug:
+In Unix, if a binary program such as below following C code (uses access to check the access of the specific file and to open a specific file), when used in a setuid program, has a TOCTTOU bug:

 ::